mixxit/docsy-example/content/en/docs/Guides/Code of Conduct.md

 Disturbing other player’s property or items without their permission, including: * Breaking or placing blocks on other player’s property * Stealing items from chests owned by other players * Entering other player’s houses uninvited * Purposefully preventing players from being able to complete quests, gathering items etc. Share the game, try not to camp, agree to split the camp if necessary 50/50.
 Note killing vendor NPCs etc are fine, just don't do it if someone else is busy with them.
 If you need to kill them then ask to share the camp * Stealing or killing player animals horses animals etc. * Stealing all the loot in a group Most of this is self evident.
 Just think, is it yours?
 Would you like this done to you?

+**Access**

+You are not permitted to access our server via a VPN or tor exit node

 **Public Nuisance**

 Creating “traps” or placing dangerous blocks (fire, lava, etc.) in public property “Spamming” the chat with repetitive or unwanted messages Building 1x1 towers (even for your elytra) it looks horrid